kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Feat/To Do - Feat.md

 ## Top of mind

 - [x] Fix the Reveal/Hide button in secret blocks on editors.
 It looks bad in Kgar mode.
+- [ ] Centralize the jquery listener helper function and provide some code comments and JSDoc comments

 ## Resume mission